Pies Cubicos A Yardas Cubicas

 1 cubic yard = (3 feet)³ = 27 cubic feet

-This means that one cubic yard contains 27 cubic feet.
-Therefore, to convert cubic feet to cubic yards, we simply divide the volume in cubic feet by 27.
+So in practice, one cubic yard contains 27 cubic feet.
+That's why, to convert cubic feet to cubic yards, we simply divide the volume in cubic feet by 27.

 The formula can be represented mathematically as: